-The overhung hitch of a caravan tow vehicle can cause (not just permit) a caravan to sway.
+The overhung hitch of a travel trailer tow vehicle can cause (not just permit) a travel trailer to sway.
 This sway annoys at low speed and is dangerous at high speed.
 Until recently attempts to limit such sway rely on friction to dampen and ideally prevent it.
 Unfortunately, mechanical sway-control has little value at speed.

 Mechanical sway-control has little value at speed – fundamental limitations

 Controlled tests show that, at 100 km/h, a typical friction control damper has only 1% or so of its low-speed effect.
 At speed, it is virtually useless.
-That mechanical sway-control has little value at speed has long been accepted by UK/EU caravan makers.
+That mechanical sway-control has little value at speed has long been accepted by UK/EU travel trailer makers.
 Most rely on the AL-KO friction tow hitch to control ‘nuisance swaying’.
-They use electronic caravan braking to control high-speed swaying.
+They use electronic travel trailer braking to control high-speed swaying.

 Friction between the tow ball and receiver assists low-speed sway reduction.
 Never lubricate a tow ball.
 Chromium-plated tow balls are prone to surface breaking-up.
 Replace any such tow ball by the AL-KO friction product.
 While effective at up to 50 or 60 km/h mechanical sway-control has little value at speed.